 Mentor/Mentee - Golf Lessons with EWGA

-Come play golf and learn some helpful tips from the EWGA at these special Mentor/Mentee events - Wednesday April 27!
+Come play golf and learn some helpful tips from the EWGA at these special Mentor/Mentee events - Wednesdays 20 and 27!
 The recent winner of Goleta City Championship started golfing through this program only 18 months ago!

-For anyone interested in learning more about the game of golf, come join us for a fun and sociable 9-holes at the Executive Women’s Golf Association Mentor/Mentee get-togethers on Wednesdays April 27.
+For anyone interested in learning more about the game of golf, come join us for a fun and sociable 9-holes at the Executive Women’s Golf Association Mentor/Mentee get-togethers on Wednesdays 20 and 27.
 We meet at 4:30pm at the Santa Barbara Municipal Golf Club, 4300 McCaw Avenue for a Pro "tip"/ lesson with play starting at 4:45pm.
 Even if you don't want to sign up for Mentor/Mentee, you can still play in this 9 hole-league every Wednesday sponsored by the EWGA.
 The 9-hole greens fees are at the bargain rate of $13.50 including the pro “tip”.

-On Wednesday April 27th, we'll learn putting tips from pro Jeff - subject to be advised.
+This coming Wednesday, April 20th, we'll learn tips of how to chip from the rough onto the green from pro Jeff!

 Text or call Lisa Burns at (805) 448-7379 to sign up.